elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-examples-of-modern-mathematical-notation-used-in-physics-today.md

     subject: History of the World
     url: /learn/history-of-the-world/questions/how-did-the-babylonian-method-influence-the-development-of-physics
 related_article4:
-    id: 121366
+    id: 121373
     title: >-
+        What is the historical significance of the Babylonian method in physics?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-babylonian-method-in-physics
+related_article5:
+    id: 121360
+    title: >-
-        How do Newton's Laws demonstrate the connection between physics and mathematics?
+        What contributions did Babylonian and Greek traditions make to the relationship between physics and mathematics?
     subject: Physics
-    url: /learn/physics/questions/how-do-newtons-laws-demonstrate-the-connection-between-physics-and-mathematics
+    url: /learn/physics/questions/what-contributions-did-babylonian-and-greek-traditions-make-to-the-relationship-between-physics-and-mathematics
 ---

 &nbsp;